iCliniq Logo

 2. Go to an endodontist and request re-RCT of that tooth.
 He will open the root again and do a root canal treatment.
 Then, take an X-ray after three months.

 3. The other 50-50 chance is to remove the cap and then surgically remove the mesial root alone, leaving the distal root.
 Then wait for three months and take an X-ray to check if the area is healed and the bone is formed.
-Then place a new cap or bridge including the front molar also.
+Then place a new cap or bridge, including the front molar, also.

-Hope you understood the treatment plan possible.
+I hope you understood the possible treatment plan.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!